 Yes, the pods are equipped with heat, air conditioning and electricity.

-No. When the site is fully operational, accommodations will be provided for food to be available on-site with access to proper refrigeration and cooking facilities.
+No. When the site is fully operational, accommodations will be provided for food to be available on-site.

 Yes, the pods have windows.